Who was Prophet Muhammad (peace be upon him)?

 He called to the worship of Allāh, that mankind should be sincere and truthful to their Creator.
 He urged the people to appreciate the many blessings of their Lord and to show gratitude to him through their worship of him.
 He warned against turning away from Allāh and associating partners with him.

-He reminded people of their Creator, and he then taught them how to worship him, as well as the manners and morals we should assume in relation to creation.
+He reminded people of their Creator, and he then taught them how to worship him, as well as the manners and morals we should adopt towards creation.

 He was a witness over all of mankind that the message of Allāh has been conveyed to all.